Construction details Behind the construction fence Sustainability Interview

 PORR is building the LeopoldQuartier in timber hybrid construction (c) Philipp Horak

-3. What would you like to build out of wood?
+3. what would you like to build out of wood?

 Visualisation of an inner courtyard surrounded by timber hybrid buildings with green roofs